laccore/ImageProcessing/doc/geotek/manual.markdown

 The Converter expects that:

+- Core and ruler images are in TIFF or JPEG format.
-- Images to be processed are vertically-oriented, with the core top at the top of the image
+- Core images are vertically-oriented, with the core top at the top of the image.
-- Ruler images are horizontally-oriented, with values increasing from left to right
+- Ruler images are horizontally-oriented, with values increasing from left to right.
+- Core images are RGB with 16-bit or 8-bit color depth.
+- Ruler images are RGB or grayscale, with 16-bit or 8-bit color depth.
+Ruler images are automatically adjusted to match the color depth of the core image.
+- The width of the applied ruler image is greater than or equal to the height of vertically-oriented core images being converted.

-It is important to ensure the resolution of the ruler image matches the resolution of the image(s) being processed or the scale will be inaccurate.
+It is **critical** to ensure the resolution of the ruler image matches the resolution of the core image(s) being processed or the ruler's depth scale will be inaccurate.

 The application provides a single grayscale ruler image with resolution 508 dots per inch (DPI), or 20 pixels per millimeter (ppmm).

 If your core imagery isn't 508 DPI/20 ppmm, you'll need to provide your own ruler image(s).
 We created our ruler image by scanning a physical ruler on our linescan imager, and suggest you do the same.

-Alternately, you can use an image editing tool like Photoshop or (free and open-source) [GIMP](https://www.gimp.org/) to resize the provided ruler as needed.
+Alternately, if you need a lower-resolution ruler, an image editing tool like Photoshop or (free and open-source) [GIMP](https://www.gimp.org/) can be used to downscale the provided ruler as needed.
 For instance, if you need a 254 DPI ruler, resize the provided 508 DPI ruler to 50% (508 dots/inch * 0.5 = 254 dots/inch) of its original size.
+Note that this method won't work well if you need a higher-resolution ruler, as an upscaled image will appear blurry/pixellated.

 To make your ruler images
-available in the Converter, place them in the "rulers" folder alongside the Converter application, then restart the Converter if it's currently running.
+available to the Converter, place them in the "rulers" folder alongside the Converter application, then restart the Converter if it's currently running.
 Your ruler images should now be available in the Ruler dropdown menu.

 ![](images/rulersdir.png)